PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 We can see that a fresh pod has been deployed along with our newly created container image.

 ### How it works
 We accomplished a lot in that recipe so there is quite a bit to understand. let's start with the build script.
-Firstly this read the short form Git Sha for the current branch in our micro project using this code:
+Firstly this reads the short form Git SHA for the current branch in our micro project using this code:

 ```sh
 GITSHA=$(git rev-parse --short HEAD)
 ```

-Later in the script we used the Sha to tag our image and to upload it to DockerHub.
+Later in the script we used the SHA to tag our image and to upload it to DockerHub.

 ```sh
 sudo -u <username> docker tag adderservice:$GITSHA <dockerhub account>/adderservice:$GITSHA
 sudo -i -u <username> docker push <dockerhub account>/adderservice:$GITSHA
 ```

-Using a Git Sha as a tag on a container image is a useful technique because it means that we can identify the exact code that is in the container just by looking at the container name.
-There are of course other valid tagging strategies, such as using the npm version number from `package.json` or some kind other independent build number.
+Using a Git SHA as a tag on a container image is a useful technique because it means that we can identify the exact code that is in the container just by looking at the container tag.
+There are of course other valid tagging strategies, such as using the `npm` version number from `package.json` or some kind other independent build number.

 We used the following code to generate our Kubernetes deployment configuration from our templates: